 Skip to content

-trpcgo is for teams that want the tRPC developer experience without running the API server in TypeScript.
-Your Go handlers and structs are the source of truth. trpcgo serves them over the tRPC HTTP protocol and generates the TypeScript AppRouter type that @trpc/client, @trpc/react-query, and @trpc/tanstack-react-query understand.
+trpcgo keeps your API server in Go and gives frontend teams typed tRPC calls, generated AppRouter contracts, Zod schemas, and runtime enum values.
+Your Go handlers and structs are the source of truth. trpcgo serves them over the tRPC HTTP protocol so @trpc/client, @trpc/react-query, and @trpc/tanstack-react-query can consume them without a TypeScript API server.

-Register typed Go queries, mutations, and SSE subscriptions on a plain net/http handler.
+Register typed Go queries, mutations, and SSE subscriptions from your handlers and structs.

 Validation schemas